FoxxMD/multi-scrobbler/docsite/docs/FAQ.md

 ### Youtube Music fails after some time

-The Youtube Music library relies on scraping the YTM site (pretending to be a browser) by using cookies/auth from your actual browser.
-It does its best to keep these up to date but since this is not an official way to access the service YTM may invalidate your access _to the authenticated session_ at any time.
-How this is triggered is unknown and not something multi-scrobbler can control.

 If you see errors in multi-scrobbler for YTM that contain **401** or **403** like

 ```
 Error: Could not send the specified request to browse.
 Status code: 401
 ```

+then YTM has invalidated your authentication.

+First, ensure you are NOT using [YoutubeTV authentication.](configuration/configuration.mdx?ytmAuth=ytt#youtube-music) If you completed authentication by entering a "User Code" you are using YoutubeTV which has stopped working.
+You should reauthenticate using **Cookies** or **Custom OAuth.**

+#### When using OAuth Client Authentication

+Refresh your authentication by using the **(Re)authenticate** link from MS's web dashboard.

+#### When using Cookies Authentication

+The library MS uses relies on scraping the YTM site by using cookies from your actual browser to pretend it is a browser.
+It does its best to keep these up to date but since this is not an official way to access the service YTM may invalidate your access _to the authenticated session_ at any time.
+How this is triggered is unknown and not something multi-scrobbler can control.
+You can help limit the chance of your session being invalidated by [getting the cookie from an Incognito/Private Session](https://github.com/LuanRT/YouTube.js/issues/803#issuecomment-2504032666) and then immediately closing the browser afterwards.

-then YTM has invalidated your access.
-[Follow the YTM instructions to retrieve a new set of cookies for multi-scrobbler](configuration/configuration.mdx#youtube-music) and then restart MS to potentially resolve the problem.
-See [this issue](https://github.com/FoxxMD/multi-scrobbler/issues/158) for further discussion of the problem.
+To re-authenticate MS [follow the YTM instructions to retrieve a new set of cookies for multi-scrobbler](configuration/configuration.mdx?ytmAuth=cookie#youtube-music) and then restart MS to potentially resolve the problem.

 ## Configuration Issues